On Interim Envy-Free Allocation Lotteries: Introduction

 Bounds on the price of iEF give only rough estimates of the best social welfare of iEF lotteries.
-We present polynomial-time algorithms for computing iEF lotteries that maximize the utilitarian, egalitarian, and log-Nash social welfare.
+We present polynomial-time algorithms for computing iEF lotteries that maximize the utilitarian, egalitarian, and log-Nash social welfare (Theorem \ref{thm:compute-ief}).
 Our algorithms follow a general template that can be briefly described as follows.
 The problem of computing an iEF lottery of maximum social welfare is formulated as a linear program.
-This linear program has exponentially many variables; to solve it, we exploit the execution of the ellipsoid method to its dual.
+This linear program has exponentially many variables; to solve it, our algorithm instead solves the dual linear program using the ellipsoid method.
 As the dual linear program has exponentially many constraints, the ellipsoid method needs access to polynomial-time separation oracles that check whether the dual variables violate the dual constraints or not.
 We design such separation oracles by exploiting connections to maximum edge-pair-weighted bipartite perfect matching (2EBM), a novel (to the best of our knowledge) combinatorial optimization problem that involves perfect matchings in bipartite graphs.
-We show how to solve 2EBM in polynomial time by exploiting an elegant lemma by Cruse~\cite{C77} on decompositions of doubly-stochastic centro-symmetric matrices.
+We show how to solve 2EBM in polynomial time by exploiting an elegant lemma by~\citet{C77} on decompositions of doubly-stochastic centro-symmetric matrices.
 We believe that 2EBM is a natural combinatorial optimization problem of independent interest and with applications in other contexts.
 These computational results appear in Section~\ref{sec:computing} and constitute the most technically intriguing results in the paper.